abyssDS/sfmlWiki/TutorialGQE-Engine.md

   // Don't keep pointers to objects we have just deleted anApp = NULL;

-  // Delete our Logger last before exiting delete GQE::gLogger;

-  // Don't keep pointers to objects we have just deleted GQE::gLogger = NULL;

   // return our exit code
   return anExitCode;
 }
 ```

-Because the main function above is so generic, you should have no trouble copying this exact file for every game you write.
-And every file we can copy verbatim is one less file we have to modify when moving on to the next great game project (oh that I could finish every game I start...).
-If you decide that the generic App class (shown soon below) is not cutting it, then the only line in your main function that needs to change is the *GQE::App\* anApp = new(std::nothrow) GQE::App();* line shown above.
+Because the main function above is so generic, you should have no trouble copying this exact file for every game you write and changed only the creation of the Application file and Include line.
 Lets look under the hood of the App class and see what makes it tick.

 ## <a name="gameapp" />Game Application [ [Top] ](#top)
 In order for our basic game engine to work for any game we write, we need to determine the most generic game application algorithm to put into our Game Application class App.
 To do this, I took examples of other open source game engines, game engine tutorials, and personal games I have written to find the most common algorithm that works for each of them.
 The Game Application algorithm is outlined as follows from the App.cpp file (see the [[GQE Project|http://code.google.com/p/gqe/]] for full source):